k-srirama-srikar/Decision-Trees/README.md

 I've tried to implement Decision Tree Classifier and Regressor using the CART (Classification and Regression Trees) algorithm that is used by `scikit-learn` \
 CART builds a tree-like structure consisting of nodes and branches.
 The nodes represent different decision points and the branches the possible outcomes of that decision. \
 The leaf nodes contain a predicted class label or value for the target variable. \
-The CART algorithm uses a greedy approach to split data (Gini Impurity (or) Entropy for Classification and Mean Squared Error for Regression)
+The CART algorithm uses a greedy approach to split data (Gini Impurity (or) Entropy for Classification and Mean Squared Error for Regression) \
+Click [here](https://scikit-learn.org/stable/modules/tree.html) to go to the documentation of decision trees by `scikit-learn`

 ## Decision Tree Classifier
 In order to build a decision tree classifier, we need to find something called _Gini Impurity_ (or) _Entropy_ for each potential split in data and then we split the data based on the _Gini Impurity_ (we try to split such that the Gini Impurity is minimum) then we recursively build the tree, i.e., repeat the process of creating branches and leaves until a stopping condition is met (like maximum depth, minimum samples per node, or perfect purity).